kayroy247/SendIT/README.md

 4. The user gets real-time email notification when Admin changes the present location of their parcel.

-### How To Install and Run This Application
+### How To Install and Run This Application on your Computer
 1. Download and install [GIT](https://git-scm.com/downloads), [NodeJs](https://nodejs.org/en/) and [Postgresql](https://www.postgresql.org/download/) on your computer
-2. Create a database (The name of this database will be included in the DATABASE_URL in the .env file).
+2. Create a database (The name of this database will be included in the DATABASE_URL variable in the .env file).
 3. Clone this repository by running the following on your command line interface ` git clone https://github.com/kayroy247/SendIT.git